typegoose/typegoose/README.md

 ## Install

-`npm install typegoose -S`
+`npm i -s typegoose`

-You also need to install `mongoose` and `reflect-metadata`, in versions < 5.0, these packages were listed as dependencies in `package.json`, starting with version 5.0 these packages are listed as peer dependencies.
+You also need to install `mongoose`, since version 5 it is listed as a peer-dependency

-`npm install mongoose reflect-metadata -S`
+`npm i -s mongoose`

-Note: typegoose uses the package `object.fromEntries` as a polyfill for node versions <12
+*Note: typegoose uses the package `object.fromEntries` as a polyfill for node versions <12*

 ## [Migrate to 6.0.0](migrate_to_6.md)